Far East Film Festival launches its callout to young journalists.

-UDINE – The Far East Film Festival in Udine, Italy, is again reaching out into the “virtual world” for the seventh edition of its FEFF Campus initiative in 2021 as it continues to connect young journalists (and Asian film fanatics) from across the globe.
+UDINE – The Far East Film Festival in Udine, Italy, is back and ready to launch the eighth edition of FEFF Campus initiative in 2022 that connect syoung journalists (and Asian film fanatics) from across the globe.

-While the global pandemic means we are still dreaming of the days when we can all be reunited in Udine – on the streets and cafes and inside the "Giovanni da Udine" Teatro Nuovo and the Visionario cinema– our passion continues to pulse, for films from the Far East and for giving aspiring media types a unique opportunity to learn all about the Asian film industry.
+While FEFF is ready to welcome guests to Udine from 22 to 30 April 22 – on the streets and cafes and inside the "Giovanni da Udine" Teatro Nuovo and the Visionario cinema – the concurrent FEFF Campus will again be tapping back into the “virtual world” in 2022 as it gives aspiring media types a unique opportunity to learn all about the Asian film industry.

-So the callout has been launched and the 23rd edition of Asian genre cinema’s favourite annual gathering - set to be staged from June 11 to 19, 2021 – will once again play host (online) to 10 aspiring writers and film enthusiasts, aged 26 or under.
+In the meantime consider our 2022 Campus callout officially launched.
+And so the 24 edition of Asian genre cinema’s favourite annual gathering will once again play host (online) to 10 aspiring writers and film enthusiasts, aged 26 or under.

-The candidate selection process is now open, apply online here: bit.ly/FEFFCampus2021.
-Deadline: May 16.
+The candidate selection process is now open, apply online here: http://vp.eventival.com/

 Five will be chosen from Europe and five from Asia and they will be given the opportunity to learn how a film festival works, as well as how to be successful in the media world of today while joining a writing and editorial team that explores both traditional media and the contemporary social media scene.